Russo-Turkish war (1768–1774): Ottoman situation

 In the Ottoman Empire, revolts were widespread.
-Many noble factions had risen against the power of sultan Mustafa III and would proceed to break away from the Ottoman Empire.
-In addition to this decentralization of the Empire the Ottomans were also faced with the revival of a unified Persia, which rose to oppose the Turks in Iraq.
+Many noble factions had risen against the power of Sultan Mustafa III and would proceed to break away from the Ottoman Empire.
+In addition to this decentralization of the empire the Ottomans also faced the revival of a unified Persia, which rose to oppose the Turks in Iraq.

-Upon the outbreak of the war the Ottomans seemed to have the upper hand as Russia was suffering from financial strain as a consequence of involvement in the Seven Years' War.
-The Turkish Navy capitalized on the inferiority of Russia's navy, even though Russia employed British officers to resolve this weakness.
+Upon the outbreak of the war, the Ottomans seemed to have the upper hand as Russia was suffering from financial strain as a consequence of its involvement in the Seven Years' War.
+The Ottoman Navy capitalized on the inferiority of the Imperial Russian Navy, even though Russia employed British officers to address this weakness.
 The Ottomans dominated the Black Sea, giving it the advantage of shorter supply lines.
 The Ottomans were also able to levy troops from their vassal state, the Crimean Khanate, to fight the Russians, but their effectiveness was undermined by constant Russian destabilization of the area.
 In the years preceding the war the Ottoman Empire had enjoyed the longest period of peace with Europe in its history (1739–1768).
 Nevertheless, the Ottoman Empire faced internal division, rebellion and corruption compounded by the re-emergence of a unified Persian leadership, under Nader Shah.
 One clear advantage for the Ottomans was its superior numbers as the Ottoman army was three times the size of its Russian counterpart.
 However, the new Grand Vizier Mehmed Emin Pasha would prove himself to be incompetent militarily.
 The Russian army massed along the borders with Poland and the Ottoman Empire, which made it difficult for Ottomans troops to make inroads into Russian territory.